 Bragar Eagel & Squire, P.C.
 Is Investigating FedEx, Opendoor, F45, and PROG and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
+NEW YORK, Oct.
 02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against FedEx Corp.
-(NYSE: FDX), Opendoor Technologies, Inc. (NASDAQ: OPEN), F45 Training Holdings, Inc. (NYSE: FXLV), and PROG Holdings, Inc. (NYSE: PRG).
+FDX, Opendoor Technologies, Inc. OPEN, F45 Training Holdings, Inc. FXLV, and PROG Holdings, Inc. PRG.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 FedEx released its preliminary results for the first quarter on September 15, 2022.
 The Company warned of a global drop-off in its delivery business and is closing storefronts and putting off hiring staff to combat the drop.
 The Company also warned that it will miss targets on profitability and expects business conditions to worsen.